 These rituals, steeped in symbolism and tradition, were designed to promote strong offspring and a harmonious society.

-Unlike many other ancient societies, Spartan marriages were not about romantic love or political alliances, but rather about producing the next generation of robust Spartan warriors.
+Unlike many other ancient societies, Spartan marriages were not about romantic love or political alliances, but focused on producing the next generation of robust Spartan warriors.

 This was purely symbolic, as the bride was fully aware and consenting.
 The ritual was a nod to the Spartan belief in the virtues of struggle and competition.